KevinGobron/KevinGobron.github.io/_pages/about.md

 My current research focuses on improving statistical methods devoted to **realistic uncertainty assessment** to improve the description of **geophysical signals**.
 I'm also interested in developing *data combination/assimilation* strategies, which benefits many geodetic and geophysical applications by pushing further the limits of geodetic systems' accuracy.

-Currently, my research directly contributes to the scientific applications of **Global Navigation Satellite Systems** and **Terrestrial Reference Frames**.
-However, I'm also seeking to play a role in geodynamic to sea-level change researchs.
+Currently, my research directly contributes to the scientific applications of **Global Navigation Satellite Systems (GNSS)** and **Terrestrial Reference Frames (TRF)**.
+However, I'm also seeking to play a role in more geophysics-oriented fields, such as geodynamic and sea-level change researchs.

 Realistic uncertainty assessment
 ======